andreichiro/data_engineer_end2end/README.md

 The following tasks are yet to be completed:

   - Implement AWS Sagemaker and Hugging Face models using peft techniques;
-  - Develop an alternative version using Mage, Snowflake, and DocumentDB;
+  - Develop an alternative version using Glue ETL, Athena and Snowflake;
-  - Integrate Power BI, Tableau, or Looker for dashboard visualization;
+  - Integrate Power BI, Tableau, or Looker for dashboard visualization about the model's performance;

 - Future improvements
 To further enhance this project, the following improvements can be made:

-  - Test data quality providers for pipeline insertion;
    - Create a Django REST API to enable real-time inference anywhere;
   - Enable streaming with Spark, utilizing overlapping windows;
   - Explore data mesh and data contracts as potential enhancements;
-  - Incorporate Grafana for improved data observability;
+  - Incorporate a paralell MlOps pipeline;

-# Let's connect!
+# Let's connect

 Connect with me on [LinkedIn](https://www.linkedin.com/in/andré-ichiro-82592327)

 # Appendix

 Refer to the [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for assistance with markdown.